Ubiwhere/django_aws_s3_sync/README.md

 # Django AWS S3 Synchronization

+Django management command that synchronizes local files with a given S3 bucket

+## Features:

+Additionally to synchronizing the local directory with S3 this management command will also analyze the files in the backup directories (meant for postgres backups and media backups) and it will only keep the more recent ones, how many are kept is defined in  `AWS_NUMBER_BACKUPS_TO_KEEP` in django settings and defaults to 2 if not present.

 ## Usage:

 After installing (eg. `pip install git+https://github.com/Ubiwhere/django_aws_s3_sync.git`) just add `django_aws_s3_sync` to the installed apps: